 Flood models can’t accurately forecast risk without considering flood mitigation structures.
 First Street created the nation's first flood adaptation database, ensuring Flood Factor considers protected areas.

 Unmanaged flooding can lead to a natural disaster event resulting in financial, social, and structural ruin.
 There are many different ways communities have adapted to flooding, however, there is not one central repository that holds the information on the types of adaptation structures, their costs, or benefits.
 In our efforts to create as accurate a flood model as possible, we decided to create the nation’s first flood adaptation database.
 Use Risk Factor™ to find the only property-specific flood risk assessments that consider flood mitigation structures.

 How do adaptation structures improve the accuracy of the Flood Model?

 In an effort to create as accurate a flood model as possible, the First Street Foundation’s data team created the nation’s first flood adaptation database.
 The purpose of adding flood adaptation structures to the modeling process is to increase the accuracy of the flood inundation layers.
 By researching and locating green and gray infrastructure, scientists are able to mark an area as either protected or semi-protected from flooding.
-Close attention is paid to whether a structure is designed to protect against pluvial, fluvial, tidal flooding or some combination of the three.
-Additionally in the case of seawalls, the elevation above nearby ground surface is collected in order to model overtopping scenarios.
+Close attention is paid to whether a structure is designed to protect against pluvial, fluvial, tidal flooding, or some combination of the three.
+Additionally, in seawalls, the elevation above the nearby ground surface is collected to model overtopping scenarios.

 Identifying and researching adaptation projects